sento documentation

 An Agent is a specialized Actor.
 It is meant primarily for maintaining state and comes with some conveniences to do that.

-To use an Agent import sento.agent
+To use an Agent import sento.agent package.

 There is no need to subclass an Agent.
 Rather create a facade to customize an agent.
 See below.